neteasefans/generalized-quadratic-multiple-knapsack-problem/README.md

 [4].Adouani, Y., Jarboui, B., & Masmoudi, M. (2019).
 A matheuristic for the 0–1 generalized quadratic multiple knapsack problem.
 In Optimization letters . https: //doi.org/10.1007/s11590-019-01503-z.
 In press

-[5].
+Please cite our work as:
 Zhou, Q., Hao, J. K., & Wu, Q. (2022).
 A hybrid evolutionary search for the generalized quadratic multiple knapsack problem.
 European Journal of Operational Research, 296(3), 788-803.